 This department administers the marine transportation program for midshipmen.
-It is also responsible for major portions of the Maritime Operations and Technology and the Logistics and Intermodal Transportation curricula and for the nautical science and business components of the Dual License curriculum.
+It is also responsible for major portions of the Maritime Operations and Technology and the Logistics and Intermodal Transportation curricula.

 The department offers courses in three disciplines: